 Anyway, I have many of the points just touched here already in mine Article series “Fail better” on Best of HR – Berufebilder.de® - from the fear of failure to the lack of entrepreneurship training to bankruptcy law.

 One other aspect seems to me to be important: entrepreneurs, these are the big companies in Germany especially with the smart office and secretary.
 Or the middle class, preferably from the traditional crafts.

-Small, innovative garage companies, however, look into the tube.
-Google and Facebook, which are undoubtedly one of the most successful companies in the world today, have even started this way.
+Small, innovative garage companies, on the other hand, look down the drain.
+Google and Facebook, which today are undisputedly among the most successful companies in the world, even if they started like that.